 On the other end of the fence is the CTIA, a cell phone industry lobbying group, which fully denies the link between radiation and harmful health effects, stating that "scientific evidence has overwhelmingly indicated that wireless devices do not pose a risk."

 Within these two ranges of differing opinions, what are we, the consumer, supposed to believe?

 Perhaps the better questions is to ask ourselves, "Within the on-going debate and emerging research, is it helpful to know which cell phones are emitting high amounts of radiation?"
 The answer is an emphatic, "yes."

-Analyzing over 1,000 devices, the study reports that results “are showing increased risk for brain and mouth tumors for people who have used cell phones for at least 10 years.”
+Analyzing over 1,000 devices, the study reports that results "are showing an increased risk for brain and mouth tumors for people who have used cell phones for at least ten years."
 The study analyzed how much radiation is absorbed into the brain when the phone is close to the ear.

 So compelling was the evidence from the working group, that governments from six countries have recently begun to issue limits on cell phone use, particularly in those who are most vulnerable: children.

 The study also raises challenges to the current Federal Communications Commission's allowance for radiation levels.
 The EWG says that the current FCC allowance on phone radiation is too high, and does not reflect the current scientific evidence on radiation levels in the brain and mouth.
 The FCC's ratings were also instated on cell phones almost twenty years ago, a time when wireless cell phone use was very different as compared to today’s high-usage patterns.
 The EWG group does admit that despite strong evidence for the cancer-radiation link, there is no need for a public health scare, just an increased awareness of these dangerous possibilities.